 - Demand a security deposit prior to allowing a tenant to sign the lease

 - Be served proper notice from a tenant looking to vacate the unit

-- Make changes to the terms of the lease agreement so long as they serve proper notice
+- Make changes to the terms of the lease agreement so long as they serve proper notice to tenants

 - Let the landlord know when they are going to be out of town for an extended period of time